 - 37. The Council's Constitution sets out: - Code of Conduct for Members this includes General Provisions, Interests and the Register of Members' Interests, including Gifts and Hospitality.
 The Register entries are renewed annually and when Members are elected or re-elected.
 Members are regularly advised to keep their entries accurate and up to date.
-The Register is

-- Local Code of Guidance for Members and Officers involved in Planning Matters this includes conduct of Members and officers, Procedures for Committees considering Planning Matters, Site Visits by Members and by the Planning Control Committee - Officers' Code of Conduct this includes Duties, Disclosure of Information, Political Neutrality, Outside Commitments, Personal Interests, Interests of Officers in Contracts, Gifts and Hospitality, Appointment and other employment matters, Use of Financial Resources and Disciplinary Rules.
+The Register is subject to review by both Management and SIAS.
+Members are also required to declare the existence and nature of interests at meetings and these are recorded in the minutes of the meeting. - Local Code of Guidance for Members and Officers involved in Planning Matters this includes conduct of Members and officers, Procedures for Committees considering Planning Matters, Site Visits by Members and by the Planning Control Committee - Officers' Code of Conduct this includes Duties, Disclosure of Information, Political Neutrality, Outside Commitments, Personal Interests, Interests of Officers in Contracts, Gifts and Hospitality, Appointment and other employment matters, Use of Financial Resources and Disciplinary Rules.
 Officers are regularly reminded to record any offers of gifts and hospitality. - Protocol on Member Officer Relations this includes the Principles underlying Member Officer Relations, the roles of Members and Officers, the relationships between the Mayor and officers, the Leader and Members of the Cabinet and officers, the Chairmen and Members of Committees and officers, Officer relationships with Party Groups, etc. - 38.
 Copies of the Council's Constitution are available to all on the Council's website and at Council Offices (including the Members' Room), libraries and other appropriate locations. - 39.
 In addition, Induction Training is provided to all newly elected Members and new employees and the Council has been awarded the Elected Members' Development Charter.
 In a digital world, there is also an emphasis on responsible use of social media.